lmiller1990/vue-apollo-graphql/ARTICLE.md

 With that out of the way, let's get started.
 I will cover the following topics:

 - A simple backend using Apollo Server (and constrast it to a regular GraphQL backend)
-- Use Apollo Client in a Vue app, to query the server
+- Use Apollo Client in a Vue app, to fetch and display data from the GraphQL backend
-- Compare Apollo Client's store to a Vuex store
+- How to integrate Apollo into existing apps using Vuex
 - Look at some of the basic merits to using Apollo (primarily, caching)

 One thing I will not be doing is using the VueApollo library.
 Apollo Client bills itself as having integration with all the popular frontends, but I think it's good to see what it looks like without the integration.
 This makes the benefits of libraries like VueApollo more apparently when you use them.